-Visual aspects - Low-Medium (Negative)
+Visual aspects - Medium - Low (Negative)

-Socio-economic aspects - Low-Medium (Positive): job creation and improved cellular network coverage.
+Socio-economic aspects - Low (Positive): job creation and improved cellular network coverage.

-Heritage and Cultural or historic aspects - Negligible
+Heritage and Cultural or historic aspects - Low (Negative)

-Ecological / Biodiversity aspects - Very-Low (Negative) - The activity is not expected to have any impact on ecological or biodiversity aspects on the site, as the site is located within a transformed ESA with no natural vegetation present.
+Ecological / Biodiversity aspects - Negligible - The activity is not expected to have any impact on ecological or biodiversity aspects on the site, as the site is not located within a CBA or ESA.